SubtleEngine/MPs-Degrees/README.md

 See the results of the script here: http://subtleengine.org/2014/06/28/mps-degrees-what-do-they-know/

+#Update#

+There's now a similar script for the Lords.
+See the results here: http://subtleengine.org/2014/11/18/lords-degrees/

 This is not elegant or particularly reliable code.
 Pull requests welcome!

 Run the script like this to save the output to a file: